 My Budget+ is a personal finance and budgeting app designed for iOS.
-This app is currently in development and is schedule for release, Spring 2019.

 I was charged with constructing a UI that was intuitive and non-threatening.
 The app needs to be easy to navigate and use by anyone, no matter their financial understanding, with a clean and progressive design.

 User Research - We conducted thorough user research to created the right user experience, which meant having complete understanding what the user wanted from a money management tool.
 After initial interviews with financial planners and ordinary app users alike, I determined that most users were looking for a tool that took the guess work out of tracking their money, and they wanted a simple fill in the blanks format that summaries their finances automatically.

 Competitive Research - I, with my team, researched the top money management tools found in the app store and on the web and determined that most only focused on one area or another.
 They either tracking finances or managed budgets, but there was no comprehensive app that did everything well.

 Analysis and Plan - From the research it was clear that this budget app would be very extensive, with many interconnected components and multiple facets to consider and incorporated.

 I devised a detailed project plan and had several meeting to work out all discrepancies and questions before proceeding to the initial design preparations.

 Information Architecture & User Flow - based on our research we devised and constructed a few user flow charts and came to consensus on a final user-flow.